nikitapatil311/tourio-app/README.md

 ## Deployment

-Tourio App is live and accessible at [https://tourio-app-theta.vercel.app/](https://tourio-app-theta.vercel.app/).
+Tourio App is live and accessible at [Link to the Tourio App](https://tourio-app-theta.vercel.app/).
 You can enjoy its features directly from your web browser.

 ## Contributing